ionStici/frontend/html/html-basics.md

 `href="#footer"` using IDs as href value we can jump to certain sections when clicking on links.

 We can turn nearly any element (like img) into a link by wrapping that element with an anchor element.

+The `download` attribute specifies that the target file from `href` will be downloaded.

 <br>